 Access Hidden AppData Folder Without Showing Hidden Files

-Simply Press Win + R, On Run Type %appdata% and hit enter key to open Hidden AppData folder on Windows 10.
+Simply press Win + R, On-Run Type %appdata%, and hit enter key to open the Hidden AppData folder on Windows 10.
 This will launch a new File Explorer window and take you directly to the “Roaming” folder of your user account’s AppData folder, where the majority of your application-specific data is stored.
 If you need to access one of the “Local” folders in AppData, you can simply navigate up one level in the File Explorer address bar.

 Note: Once you’ve completed your troubleshooting or other tasks which required access to these hidden folders, you can restore the default setting and re-hide them by navigating back to File Explorer > View > Options > View and changing the setting identified earlier back to Don’t show hidden files, folders, or drives.

-Extra Tips: To Hide Any file or folder, Simply right click on it select properties.
-Then next to Attributes check mark On Hidden To hide the file or folder.
-And uncheck the same to show the file or folder on Windows computer.
+Extra Tips: To Hide Any file or folder, simply right-click on it select properties.
+Then next to Attributes checkmark On Hidden To hide the file or folder.
+And uncheck the same to show the file or folder on a Windows computer.